Cristiano Ronaldo interview: The key issues from Manchester United forward's criticism of Erik ten Hag and the club

 When Ronaldo doesn't start in the Premier League this season, United's win rate trebles, their points return doubles, their scoring rate quadruples and the team runs, on average, 4km more per game.

-Given that context, it is not surprising Ten Hag and United were extremely disappointed with the manner and timing of Ronaldo's interview, with the club only finding out about the interview as they were preparing to fly back from London on Sunday evening.
+Given that context, it is not surprising Ten Hag and United were extremely disappointed with the manner and timing of Ronaldo's interview, with the club only finding out about it as they were preparing to fly back from London on Sunday evening.

 "Nothing has changed," was Ronaldo's damning verdict on the facilities at United, criticising the lack of development of the gym, pool, technology and catering at Carrington.